Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 Including the approximation, there were 463 distinct fullvisitorid's which made a purchase on the site.
 That's 0.35% when compared to 130345 ids in question 3, which further affirms a lot of missing revenue data.
-There is also 110000 fullvisitorid's with no country or city, so more data needs to be gathered.

 ## Challenges
 More work needs to go into gathering data to determine if there are multiple orders per visit or if a lot of the information is redundant.